magnetsystems/r2m-cli/README.md

 You can also build your own Mobile API from existing REST examples or documentation.
-Find out how to create your own example [here](https://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-create-spec-file)
+Find out how to create your own example [here](https://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-create-spec-file).

-Go (here)[https://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-generate-code-gen] to find out all the options availables.

 ## License